 - Cargo must be completely immobilized and secured on or within the transport vehicle using chains, straps, dunnage, or a combination of these. - Chocks, wedges, a cradle, or equivalent must be used to restrain cargo capable of rolling. - Cargo securement devices must not unfasten or come loose in transit; a redundant system (i.e 2 tie-downs/multiple straps) should be used to secure cargo in case of failure of one of the tie-downs.
 For Tubulars, see Section 5 and also reference GSC MATL D&C-001.

-All trailers hauling Tubular goods, must be equipped with Samson posts/Stanchions and/or Pipe Bunks similar to those pictured below:
+All trailers hauling Tubular goods, must be equipped with a minimum of four (4) Samson posts/Stanchions integrated into and adequately secured to the side rails of the trailer and/or Pipe Bunks similar to those pictured below: